I'm Honey!

 I, TOO, HAVE UPS AND DOWNS

 Sure, I have downtimes, but they are far less frequent because I suffered my losses by going through mourning.
-Mourning is a very personal and challenging process.
+Mourning is a very personal and challenging process to solve.
 Many a woman tries to avoid it.
 Believe me, I know some of those women.
 I believe what the authors on grieving state, “You cannot return to truly enjoy a normal life until you go through the mourning process.”

 I mourned my late husband.
 It took a very long time, even though I married my ultimate concierge, who was a widower.
 He understood.